 To soothe the itching

 Your skin may react to poison oak, poison ivy, and poison sumac within hours to a few days after contact.
 Listed below are some common home care treatments.
-If these aren't effective in relieving symptoms call your healthcare provider for additional treatments which may include prescription medicines.
+If these aren't effective in easing symptoms, call your healthcare provider.
+They may advise other treatments.
+These may include prescription medicines.

 Don’t scratch or scrub your rash.
 Not even if the itching is severe.
 Scratching can lead to infection.

 Bathe in lukewarm (not hot) water.
-Or take short cool showers to relieve the itching.
+Or take short cool showers to ease the itching.
 For a more soothing bath, add oatmeal to the water.

 Use antihistamines that are taken by mouth.
 These include diphenhydramine.
 You can buy these at the grocery store or pharmacy.
 Talk to your healthcare provider or pharmacist for more information on antihistamines taken by mouth (oral).
 Antihistamines may make you sleepy or slow to react.
 So it's best not to take these during the day or when driving.